red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/defining-flows.rst

     End

 The two flows '`pattern a`' and '`pattern b`' get immediately started from '`main`', waiting for a first user utterance action.
 After the user interaction you see how both the flows finish, since they matched the interaction pattern.
-Note, that the last bot action, saying "Goodbye", is the same in both flows and will therefore only be triggered once.
+Note that the last bot action, saying "Goodbye", is the same in both flows and will therefore only be triggered once.
 Therefore, the ``$action_ref`` will actually point to the same action object.
 As we have seen before, an action will be stopped if the parent flow has finished.
 For an action that is shared in two concurrent flows this still holds, but it will only be forced to stop when both flows have finished.

 We can make the same example using wrapper flows to abstract the actions and it will work exactly the same.
 Remember, that we don't have to write the ``await`` keyword since it is the default: